Best Car Shipping Companies

 • Type of vehicle: Smaller vehicles like compact cars and sedans are generally less expensive to ship than larger ones, like SUVs and pickup trucks.
 The heavier and longer the vehicle, the more fuel it takes to carry and the more room it takes up on the carrier.

 • Vehicle operability: If your car doesn’t run, it can be more costly to ship.
-Carriers require special equipment (and staff expertise) to load and unload an inoperable car, which may increase your bill.
+Carriers need special equipment and extra labor to load and unload an inoperable car, which can increase your total cost.

 How long does it take to ship a car?

-The biggest factor, of course, is distance.
+The biggest factor that affects how long it takes to ship a car is, of course, distance.
 Traffic and weather also often play a role: Severe conditions can cause significant delays, but you may get your car sooner than expected if everything is smooth sailing.

-While it sometimes happens faster, it often takes one to two weeks to ship a car.
+While it sometimes happens faster, it usually takes one to two weeks to ship a car.

 What to look for in a car shipping company